torontopubliclibra/dana-teagle-project-one/README.md

 ## About

 [Under the Sea](https://under-the-sea-drt.netlify.app/) is a PSD conversion project completed by [Dana Teagle](https://danateagle.com) in September 2022 at [Juno College](https://junocollege.com) as part of the Web Development Bootcamp (Cohort 44).
-This site was written using HTML, SCSS, and Javscript.
+This site was written using HTML, SCSS, and Javascript.

 ## Design and Process